All Episodes

 And this is a big moment of anxiety.

-This is a this is a life-challenging moment.
+This is a life-challenging moment.

 They don't realize people have been doing this for gazillions of years.